drwetter/testssl.sh/Readme.md

 New features in this release are / will be

 * certificate information (done),
-* more HTTP header infos (partly done, needs a bit f cleanup),
+* more HTTP header infos (partly done, needs a bit of cleanup),
-* protocol check via bash sockets (SSLv2: done, for others: function need to be called)
+* protocol check via bash sockets (SSLv2+v3: done)
-* maybe cipher check via bash sockets (not done yet)
+* maybe: cipher check via bash sockets (only with development option -q)
 * debug file handling (ongoing)
 * BEAST (works, need some polishing for the output)